NSAPH-Data-Platform/nsaph-core-platform/README.md

   with a bounded queue.
 It is used to prevent out of memory (OOM) errors when processing huge files (to prevent loading the whole file into memory before dispatching it for processing).

-##### nsaph.tools

-This package contains code that was written to try to extract corrupted medicare data for 2015.
-Ultimately, this attempt was unsuccessful.

 ### YAML files
 The majority of files are data model definitions.
 For now, they